 When chicchica_bonita reaches 200 Chic Points, she will be in the Style Council!

-jersey, you just worked wonders words. you stole everything i was going to say :P i third the movement!posted about 5 years ago
+jersey, you just worked wonders words. you stole everything i was going to say :P i third the movement!posted over 5 years ago

 If you’re not close with him, I’m not sure how you can love him, so definitely do not tell him that.
 If you do have a crush on him, I see no problem in trying to become closer to him; I don’t think you have to forget about it like Jersey said… but I wouldn’t go about it in a big way.
 Just try and hang out with him more.
 There’s no need to confess love (or like) before you get to know him more; that’s kind of weird for anyone to hear if they don’t know that person well.

-And sending him a card is fine, but just do it from you, not from everyone in the school.posted about 5 years ago
+And sending him a card is fine, but just do it from you, not from everyone in the school.posted over 5 years ago

 I have to some extent the same problem as you, expect for the fact that after we’d kissed a few times, I took the plunge and told the boy I like, lets call him Harry, that I liked him.
 He replied that he really liked me too, but didn’t want a girlfriend because he was going to university in a few months.
 I thought this was a reasonable explanation, because it is on the other side of the country, but I was still gutted!